Vogt's triple drives D-backs rally, 8-4 win over Rockies - WHIZ News

 The Diamondbacks jumped ahead 3-2 in the fifth when Pavin Smith yanked a two-run homer into the right-field seats.
 It was his third homer of the season.

 Arizona was able to win despite two errors from third baseman Eduardo Escobar.
 Stefan Crichton pitched a scoreless ninth to secure the win.
-It was also manager Torey Lovullo’s 300th win as D-backs’ manager.
+Lovullo’s 300th win as D-backs’ manager.

+“It’s not just a 300th win for me, it’s the 300th win for the organization since I got here in 2017,” Lovullo said.

 TRAINER’S ROOM